-1. INTRODUCTION
+1. Introduction

-1.1.
-Background
+1.1 Background

-VidaCaixa S.A.U. de Seguros y Reaseguros (hereinafter 'VidaCaixa' or 'the Entity') and the rest of the companies comprising the VidaCaixa Group make every effort to optimise the relationship between profitability and risk, and to prevent, minimise, mitigate and remedy all factors that may pose a significant risk for the environment or the community to the extent possible in line with the highest standards of responsibility.
-Therefore, the VidaCaixa Group integrates environmental, social and governance (hereinafter 'ESG'1) criteria in its business decisions with the aim of mitigating risks and supporting business projects in line with its corporate values.
+VidaCaixa S.A.U. de Seguros y Reaseguros (hereinafter 'VidaCaixa' or 'the Entity') and the rest of its subsidiaries (hereinafter 'the VidaCaixa Subgroup' or 'the Subgroup' together with VidaCaixa) make every effort to optimise the relationship between profitability and risk, and to prevent, minimise, mitigate and remedy all factors that may pose a significant risk for the environment or the community to the extent possible in line with the highest standards of responsibility.
+Therefore, the VidaCaixa Subgroup integrates environmental, social and governance (hereinafter 'ESG') criteria in its business decisions with the aim of mitigating risks and supporting business projects in line with its corporate values.

-The presentation of this Policy, in line with CaixaBank's Corporate ESG Risk Management Policy, takes place within a context of greater awareness and concern by society for the long-term sustainability of the economic and growth model.
+The update of this Policy, in line with CaixaBank's Corporate Sustainability/ESG Risk Management Policy, takes place within a context of greater awareness and concern by society for the long-term sustainability of the economic and growth model.
 This has given rise to the ongoing development of regulations and expectations in this area, both general and specific to the potential contribution of the financial sector to mitigate adverse effects.
-In this regard, the Principal Adverse Impacts Statement of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector (hereinafter 'SFDR') takes on special significance.